Skip to main content

 1. What is the username of the first person who accessed our server?

-file and focuses on the pcap file.
-To get the answer to this question, I just had to open the pcap file with wireshark:
+On this stage, I ignored the lsass.DMP To get the answer to this question, I just had to open the pcap file with wireshark:

 At this moment all should know, that we are working with a windows machine.
 More specifically, with a tcpdump of a Windows machine.
 So you should be familiar with ntlm.
 If not, read this article on NTLMv2 and/or do the Windows Fundamentaks + Windows Exploitation Basics learning module on TryHackMe.